ibizaman/skarabox/README.md

    You will be logged in automatically with user `nixos`.

-   4. Note down the IP address of the server.
+   4. Note down the IP address and disk layout of the server.
       For that, follow the steps that appeared when booting on the USB stick.

 2. Connect to the installer and install